Class Database

 • A SchemaModel must be explicitly provided to define the schema in use, whereas when using a Permazen the schema is derived automatically from annotated Java model classes.

 • There is no explicit notion of object sub-types, i.e., the object type hierarchy is completely flat.
-However, object types can share the same field definitions, and reference fields can be restricted to only refer to certain other types.
+However, object types can share the same field definitions, and reference fields can be restricted to only refer to certain other object types.

 • There is no automatic validation support.